kubedb/cli/docs/snapshot.md

 type: Opaque
 ```

-Now, you can create a Restic tpr using this secret.
+Now, you can create a Snapshot tpr using this secret.
 Following parameters are availble for `Local` backend.

 | Parameter      | Description                                                                                 |
 |----------------|---------------------------------------------------------------------------------------------|